Latin tenses: Historic present

 According to Pinkster, the historic present is the most frequent tense used in narrative in both prose and poetry.

 In Caesar when a verb is placed initially in the sentence, as in the first example above (videt imminēre hostēs), it is very frequently in the present tense.

 Another situation where the use of the historic present is frequent is in utterance verbs, such as fidem dant 'they give a pledge' or ōrant 'they beg'.
 More than half the historic presents in Caesar are of this kind.

 In biographical writing, however, the perfect is used much more often than the present.

-Historic present with imperfect meaning
+Imperfect meaning

-The present tense can replace not only the perfect tense, but also the imperfect tense:
+The present tense can replace not only the perfect tense, but also sometimes the imperfect tense: